cgwire/kitsu/docs/getting-started-production/README.md

 Everybody has access to this page, but only the **Studio Manager** can modify it.

-Now to go to further detail, and to keep track of the tasks, you can click on the name of the task type.
+Now to go to further detail and keep track of the tasks, you can click on the task type's name.

-It will leads you to the **Schedule** tab of the task type page.
+It will lead you to the **Schedule** tab of the task type page.

 ## Task Type Schedule